mdsami/youtubeapilaravel/readme.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## Laravel with embedded YouTube videos
+ Laravel with embedded YouTube videos.
+Videos that have more than 100k views will be public and videos with views <=100k user will need to login to watch.
+ Also, visitor will be able to see video stats (view, likes, dislikes, comments ). admin be can add videos from an admin panel

+## Admin Username
+ just seed db : php artisan db:seed User:admin@admin.com.
+password:admin

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).